SamanthaWangdl/academic-kickstart/content/project/fmri/index.md

 +++
 # Project title.
-title = "Human Connectcome Project"
+title = "Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix by Node Selection"

 # Date this page was created.
-date = 2017-11-29T00:00:00
+date = 2021-06-09T00:00:00

 # Project summary to display on homepage.
-summary = "Creation of the economic impact assessement package iotables."
+summary = "The smallest eigenvalue of a grounded Laplacian matrix plays a pivotal role in complex networks, such as system control, convergence rate and the robustness of a system.
+In this paper, we focus on the node selection problem of maximizing the smallest eigenvalue of the grounded Laplacian matrix for a graph with n nodes and m edges, under an upper bound constraint k ≪ n."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`
-tags = ["R"]
+# tags = ["complex network"]

 # Optional external URL for project (replaces project detail page).
 # external_link = "https://runwang.xyz/page1/landing_page/"